-PREREQUISITE: Analysis (C or better) TRANSCRIBED THROUGH: Not transcribed
+PREREQUISITE: Precalculus with Trigonometry (C or better)

 AP Calculus AB is roughly equivalent to a first semester college calculus course devoted to topics in differential and integral calculus.
 The AP course covers topics in these areas, including concepts and skills of limits, derivatives, definite integrals, and the Fundamental Theorem of Calculus.
 The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
 Students also learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.
 Students will prepare throughout the year to take the AP Calculus AB Exam in the Spring, in which college credit can be earned.
 A TI-84 or higher graphing calculator is required.
+This course may be taught through ERVING.
+Fee required if taking AP Exam.